ooni/ooni.org/content/post/mining-ooni-data.md

 ```
 aws s3 ls s3://ooni-data/autoclaved/jsonl.tar.lz4/2017-11-23/
 ```

+You should run the `aws` command with the `--no-sign-request` option, to disable signing of requests (ex. `aws --no-sign-request s3 ls s3://ooni-data/autoclaved/jsonl.tar.lz4/2017-11-23/`).

 A `gzip` compressed newline separated JSON index file (`index.json.gz`) is also available in every "daily bucket" root (example: